skid06/attendance-sync/DEPLOYMENT_WINDOWS.md

 3. Configure as follows:

    **General Tab:**
-   - Name: `ZKTeco Attendance Sync`
+   - Name: `Attendance Sync`
-   - Description: `Sync attendance data from ZKTeco device`
+   - Description: `Sync attendance data from device`
    - Run whether user is logged on or not: ☑
    - Run with highest privileges: ☑